kjspring/dsc-phase-2-project-v2-3/README.md

 ### Stakeholders
 - President and Managing Director of Bon Jovi Real Estate Advisors
-- Bon Jovi real estate agents
+- Bon Jovi real estate agents that will use the model for price predictions

 ## The Data

-This project uses the King County House Sales dataset, which can be found in  `kc_house_data.csv` in the data folder in this repository.
+This project uses the [King County House Sales dataset](https://www.kaggle.com/harlfoxem/housesalesprediction), which can be found as  `kc_house_data.csv` in the data folder in this repository.
 The description of the column names can be found in `column_names.md` in the same folder.

+## Variable Names and Descriptions for King County Data Set
+* `id` - Unique identifier for a house
+* `date` - Date house was sold
+* `price` - Sale price (prediction target)
+* `bedrooms` - Number of bedrooms
+* `bathrooms` - Number of bathrooms
+* `sqft_living` - Square footage of living space in the home
+* `sqft_lot` - Square footage of the lot
+* `floors` - Number of floors (levels) in house
+* `waterfront` - Whether the house is on a waterfront
+  * Includes Duwamish, Elliott Bay, Puget Sound, Lake Union, Ship Canal, Lake Washington, Lake Sammamish, other lake, and river/slough waterfronts
+* `view` - Quality of view from house
+  * Includes views of Mt.
+Rainier, Olympics, Cascades, Territorial, Seattle Skyline, Puget Sound, Lake Washington, Lake Sammamish, small lake / river / creek, and other
+* `condition` - How good the overall condition of the house is.
+Related to maintenance of house.
+  * See the [King County Assessor Website](https://info.kingcounty.gov/assessor/esales/Glossary.aspx?type=r) for further explanation of each condition code
+* `grade` - Overall grade of the house.
+Related to the construction and design of the house.
+  * See the [King County Assessor Website](https://info.kingcounty.gov/assessor/esales/Glossary.aspx?type=r) for further explanation of each building grade code
+* `sqft_above` - Square footage of house apart from basement
+* `sqft_basement` - Square footage of the basement
+* `yr_built` - Year when house was built
+* `yr_renovated` - Year when house was renovated
+* `zipcode` - ZIP Code used by the United States Postal Service
+* `lat` - Latitude coordinate
+* `long` - Longitude coordinate
+* `sqft_living15` - The square footage of interior housing living space for the nearest 15 neighbors
+* `sqft_lot15` - The square footage of the land lots of the nearest 15 neighbors

 ### Data Cleanup